Symptoms and Signs of Stoner Stomach

 Ironically, this includes the cannabinoids in the brain that control nausea and vomiting, which is why cannabis is sometimes helpful for managing the symptoms of cancer treatments.

 But over time, using marijuana can change how the cannabinoid receptors in the body respond to cannabinoids.[4]
 For example, marijuana cannabinoids can affect the cannabinoid receptors in the esophageal sphincter, which is responsible for opening and closing to allow food to pass from the throat to the stomach.
-If that sphincter no longer works properly, it may cause stomach acids to come back into your esophagus, leading to nausea and vomiting.
+If that sphincter no longer works properly, it may cause stomach acids to return to your esophagus, leading to nausea and vomiting.

 Complications of CHS